3. Sequential and other types in Python#

 ## [5, 3, 2, 4, 1]

-This behaviour might be changed:
+This behaviour can, however, be altered:

 x = pd.Series([5, 3, 2, 4, 1])